Bog body: Mesolithic to Bronze Age

-The oldest bog body that has been identified is the Koelbjerg Man from Denmark, who has been dated to 8000 BCE, during the Mesolithic period.
+The oldest bog body that has been identified is the Koelbjerg Man from Denmark, which has been dated to 8000 BC, during the Mesolithic period.

-Around 3900 BCE, agriculture was introduced to Denmark, either through cultural exchange or by migrating farmers, marking the beginning of the Neolithic in the region.
+Around 3900 BC, agriculture was introduced to Denmark, either through cultural exchange or by migrating farmers, marking the beginning of the Neolithic in the region.
 It was during the early part of this Neolithic period that a number of human corpses that were interred in the area's peat bogs left evidence that there had been resistance to its introduction.
 A disproportionate number of the Early Neolithic bodies found in Danish bogs were aged between 16 and 20 at the time of their death and deposition, and suggestions have been put forward that they were either human sacrifices or criminals executed for their socially deviant behaviour.
-An example of a Bronze Age bog body is Cashel Man, from 2000 BCE.
+An example of a Bronze Age bog body is Cashel Man, from 2000 BC.

 Iron Age

 The vast majority of the bog bodies that have been discovered date from the Iron Age, a period of time when peat bogs covered a much larger area of northern Europe.
 Many of these Iron Age bodies bear a number of similarities, indicating a known cultural tradition of killing and depositing these people in a certain manner.
-These Pre-Roman Iron Age people lived in sedentary communities, built villages and their society was hierarchical.
+These Pre-Roman Iron Age people lived in sedentary communities and built villages.
+Their society was hierarchical.
 They were agriculturalists, raising animals in captivity as well as growing crops.
 In some parts of northern Europe, they also fished.
 Although independent of the Roman Empire, which dominated southern Europe at this time, the inhabitants traded with the Romans.

 For these people, the bogs held some sort of liminal significance, and indeed, they placed into them votive offerings intended for the Otherworld, often of neck-rings, wristlets or ankle-rings made of bronze or more rarely gold.
-The archaeologist P.V.
-Glob believed that these were "offerings to the gods of fertility and good fortune."
-It is therefore widely speculated that the Iron Age bog bodies were thrown into the bog for similar reasons, and that they were therefore examples of human sacrifice to the gods.
+The archaeologist P. V. Glob believed that these were "offerings to the gods of fertility and good fortune."
+It is therefore widely speculated that the Iron Age bog bodies were thrown into the bog for similar reasons and that they were therefore examples of human sacrifice to the gods.
 Explicit reference to the practice of drowning slaves who had washed the cult image of Nerthus and were subsequently ritually drowned in Tacitus' Germania, suggesting that the bog bodies were sacrificial victims may be contrasted with a separate account (Germania XII), in which victims of punitive execution were pinned in bogs using hurdles.

 Many bog bodies show signs of being stabbed, bludgeoned, hanged or strangled, or a combination of these methods.
-In some cases the individual had been beheaded.
-In the case of the Osterby Man found at Kohlmoor, near Osterby, Germany in 1948, the head had been deposited in the bog without its body.
+In some cases, the individual had been beheaded.
+In the case of the Osterby Man found at Kohlmoor, near Osterby, Germany, in 1948, the head had been deposited in the bog without its body.